color

 rgb

-Returns a color produced from red, green, and blue components.
+Returns a color produced from red, green, blue, and optional alpha components, using the sRGB color space.

-The RGB components are specified as numbers between 0 and 1.
+The color components are specified as numbers between 0 and 1.

 Example